 External hard drives.
 Using an external hard drive is one of my favorite ways to back up, organize, and save my pictures.
 They are affordable, easy to use, and can hold a lot of data.
+This is the Amazon link for my favorite external hard drive.
 But because external hard drives can fail (and because natural disasters like fires/floods happen), I also suggest backing up anything on your hard drive onto the internet as well.
 Which brings us to our next back up method…

 Online storage.
 Google Photos, Amazon Photos, and Apple’s Time Machine app are such awesome online back up options.
 Google can sync with your cell phone and will automatically back up the pictures you take as you take them.
 If you ever break or damage your phone having an app like this may be the only way you ever see your pictures again.